Schedule | Travel&Accom. | Volunteer | Register | Contacts | References |

 *TBD: To Be Decided by participants (unconference style)

--> Invited Tutorials/Lectures (Friday January 26th Morning & Afternoon)
+-> Tutorials/Lectures (Friday January 31st Morning & Afternoon)

 These lectures are open to students and researchers of the Department of Mathematics and Computer Science at University of Basel.
 Participants are invited to prepare in advance by reading the relevant reference material.

--> Invited Talks (Saturday January 27th and Sunday January 28th Mornings)
+-> Talks (Saturday February 1st and Sunday February 2nd Mornings)

 Purpose: The invited talks should present new insights that are likely to be useful to other participants in their own projects.
 These insights might come, for example, from having deeply reflected about fundamental problems, or found unexpected issues in deployments that you wished you had known earlier because they would have led to different design decisions.
 You are strongly encouraged, but not obliged, to publish those insights in citable academic papers (such as pre-prints on Arxiv) or blog posts on your project’s website prior to your talk.
 If you do so, we will link to them next to your talk.